ARCLabUNO/arclabwebsite/content/training-modules/lessons-in-risk-foundations/02-how-risk-scores-are-built/index.md

 ---
-title: How Risk Scores Are Built
+title: How Scores Are Built
 weight: 2
 lastmod: 2026-05-01
 show_date: false